RomanLittmann0/CS-021-Final-Project/readme.txt

 Hello!
-Welcome to this Untitled Farming Game!
+Welcome to this Untitled Farming Game.

 The only controls are left click, so it should be easy to use.
 You will need PyGame